neherlab/PoL1-course-materials/README.md

 ## Notebooks
 Much of the course material is provided in the form of Jupyter notebooks.
 These notebooks are in the `notebooks` directory and can be viewed and executed in [jupyter](https://jupyter.org/).
+Instructions to use the UniBas Jupyterhub can be found [here](notebooks/unibas_jupyterhub.md).

+A small collection of [python and notebook basics](notebooks/python_refresher.ipynb) is provided as well.

 ## Recommended online resources
  - [Background: Introduction to partial differential equations (3Blue1Brown)](https://www.youtube.com/watch?v=ly4S0oi3Yz8)